BlockchainCommons/envelope-cli-swift/Docs/8-EXISTENCE-PROOFS.md

 ## Introduction

+An *existence proof* is a method of showing that particular information exists in a document without revealing more than is necessary about the document in which it exists.

+In a previous chapter we discussed elision, which is a method whereby information can be removed from an envelope without changing its digest tree structure.

 Because each element of an envelope provides a unique digest, and because changing an element in an envelope changes the digest of all elements upwards towards its root, the structure of an envelope is comparable to a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).

 In a Merkle Tree, all semantically significant information is carried by the tree's leaves (for example, the transactions in a block of Bitcoin transactions) while the internal nodes of the tree are nothing but digests computed from combinations of pairs of lower nodes, all the way up to the root of the tree (the "Merkle root".)